 Dr. Marco Pagnotta, the team's advisor and Science Department faculty member, said that Critical Mass demonstrated "innovation, dedication and a desire to learn", adding that he could not have been more proud of all the students participating.

-In the Lower School, students engage in intramural sports, beginning in third grade, as well as in a third-through-fifth grade chorus and string program.
-Lower School children at all grade levels may also engage in enrichment classes through D-E Explorers, our after-school program.
+In the Lower School, students engage in intramural sports, beginning in third grade, as well as in a third-through-fifth grade chorus, strings, and band program.
+The Planeteers is a weekly environmental focus club led by Science teacher Beth Lemire.
+LS children at all grade levels may also engage in enrichment classes through D-E Explorers, our after-school care program, which manages other after school activities including Chess, Chinese, and more.

 |Middle School |